wilbaker/VFSForGit/CONTRIBUTING.md

 - *Prefer explicit types to interfaces and implicitly typed variables*

-  Avoid the use of `var` and `auto` (C++), and prefer contrete/explicit types to interface (e.g. prefer `List` to `IList`).
+  Avoid the use of `var` and `auto` (C++), and prefer concrete/explicit types to interface (e.g. prefer `List` to `IList`).

   We've taken this approach for several reasons in the VFS4G codebase:

-    * Interfaces hide the performance charactertics of their underlying type.
+    * Interfaces hide the performance characteristics of their underlying type.
 For example, an `IDictionary` could be a `SortedList` or `Dictionary` (or several other data types).
     * Interfaces hide the thread safety (or lack thereof) of their underlying type.
 For example, an `IDictionary` could be a `Dictionary` or `ConcurrentDictionary`.
     * Explicit types make it makes it easier to identify the performance and thread safety concerns mentioned above when reviewing the code.
     * VFS4G is not a public API and its components are always shipped together.
-Breaking interface changes to public methods are not a concern.
+Breaking public interfaces is not a concern.

 - *Include verbs in method names (e.g. "IsActive" rather than "Active")*
 - *Add new interfaces when it makes sense for the product, not simply for testing*
-- *Self-commenting code, avoid comments that do not add any additional details or context*
+- *Self-commenting code; avoid comments that do not add any additional details or context*
 - *Check for `null` using the equality (`==`) and inequality (`!=`) operators rather than `is`*

   A corollary to this guideline is that equality/inequality operators that break `null` checks should not be added (see [this post](https://stackoverflow.com/questions/40676426/what-is-the-difference-between-x-is-null-and-x-null) for an example).